zer0int/OpenVision/README.md

 Prepare your data according to the format expected by the input pipeline.
 The training script expects the following datasets:

-1. Main training data (e.g., DataComp dataset)
+1. Main training data (e.g., [Recap-DataComp-1B](https://huggingface.co/datasets/UCSC-VLAA/Recap-DataComp-1B) dataset)
 2. Evaluation datasets:
    - ImageNet for classification
    - COCO for image-text retrieval